BTG001/wild-tracker/README.md

 * You will need Internet connection.

-* You need to get into the Hero-Squad Repository.
+* You need to get into the wildlife-tracker Repository.

 Link:-> ```https://github.com/BTG001/wild-tracker```